Approximating Fixpoints of Approximated Functions: Value Functions of MDPs and Probabilistic Systems

-Now, we move on to show that, also for general MDPs, a dampened Mann iteration based on a regular Mann scheme converges to the optimal value function.
+Now, we can show that, also for general MDPs, a dampened Mann iteration based on a regular Mann scheme converges to the optimal value function.
 We first prove a preliminary result concerning \like~functions.

 \begin{propositionrep}[Mann iteration for \like~functions] Let $h\colon \Rp^S\rightarrow \Rp^S$ be \like.
 Let $(h_n)$ be a sequence of functions converging to $h$.
 Given a regular Mann scheme $\mathcal{S} = ((\alpha_n),(\beta_n))$ and arbitrary $v\in \Rp^S$, consider the iteration $\mathcal{F}^{\app}=(\mathcal{S},(h_n\sqcup\id),v)$.